Azure/azure-quickstart-templates/201-api-management-logs-to-moesif-using-eventhub-webapp/README.md

   </outbound>
 </policies>
 ```
+The [ARM Template `nested/microsoft.apimanagement/service/apis/policies.json`](nested/microsoft.apimanagement/service/apis/policies.json) can be used as a reference to set policy XML thru Azure deployment.
+This sample template, as implemented, will overwrite existing policy.xml
 That's it!
 API logs should start showing up after a few minutes.

 ## Manual creation

 If you want to create the resources directly, follow [Microsoft's documentation](https://docs.microsoft.com/en-us/azure/api-management/api-management-log-to-eventhub-sample) on configuring Moesif.
 The example WebJob is available [on GitHub](https://github.com/Moesif/ApimEventProcessor).

+## Troubleshooting

+- It is possible that the final step of deployment `app-service-webjob-msdeploy` reports a failed deployment with error such as `conflict` or `BadRequest` or `GatewayTimeout`.
+Despite these errors, it is possible that the deployment may have actually succeeded, so you may need to ignore this error.
+You may view detailed logs in your App Service/Activity log
+- Ensure the `log-to-eventhub` logger is created
+- Ensure the `policy` is set on Api Management Apis
+- Ensure App Service configuration contains correct environment variables.
+View your App Service/Settings/Configuration/Application settings
+- Review the logs of App Service Webjob named `azure-api-mgmt-logs-2-moesif` and ensure it is running.
+View your App Service/Settings/WebJobs